 The Hansens' strong background in outdoor recreation and wilderness education led them to design the Lodge as a wilderness retreat which offered schoolchildren and corporate groups the opportunity to learn about and enjoy the beautiful B.C. outdoors.

-As Paul likes to say, "Eco-tourism is what we did 20 years ago — we just called it camping.
-These days all we do is serve better food."
+"Eco-tourism is what we did 20 years ago — we just called it camping."

 A 7,000 square foot main lodge was built with a dining room, kitchen, offices and lounge, as well as five mini-lodges with accommodation for up to eighty guests.
 West Coast Wilderness Lodge attracted students from many local and international schools, as well as business groups seeking a wilderness corporate retreat.